Composite Lp-quantile regression, near quantile regression and the oracle model selection theory

-\begin{quote} {\bf Abstract:} High-dimensional quantile regression and asymmetric least squares regression have wide applications in statistics, econometrics, finance, etc. As their cores, the asymmetric absolute and squares loss functions may make these two types of methods incur some shortcomings in applications.
+\begin{quote} {\bf Abstract:} High-dimensional quantile regression and asymmetric least squares regression have wide applications in statistics, econometrics, finance, etc. But these two types of methods are apt to incur some shortcomings, such as quantile regression having low efficiency in many cases, linear program and interior point algorithms it heavily computationally depends being almost frozen in a typical desktop computer; the second one theoretically requiring much higher moments.
 In this paper, we consider high-dimensional $L^p$-quantile regression which only requires a finite $2(p-1)$th ($1<p\leq 2$) moment of the error and is also a natural generalization of the above methods and $L^p$-regression as well.
 The loss function of $L^p$-quantile regression circumvents the non-differentiability of the absolute loss function and the difficulty of the squares loss function requiring the finiteness of error's variance and thus promises excellent properties of $L^p$-quantile regression.
 Specifically, we first develop a new method called composite $L^p$-quantile regression(CLpQR).
 We study the oracle model selection theory based on CLpQR (call the estimator CLpQR-oracle) and show in some cases of $p$ ($p>1$) CLpQR-oracle behaves better than CQR-oracle (based on composite quantile regression) when error's variance is infinite.
 Moreover, CLpQR has high efficiency and can be sometimes arbitrarily more efficient than both CQR and the least squares regression.
-Second, we propose another new regression method, i.e. near quantile regression and prove the asymptotic normality of the estimator when $p\rightarrow1+$ and the sample size $T\rightarrow\infty$ simultaneously.
-As its applications, a new thought of smoothing quantile objective functions and a new estimation are provided for the asymptotic covariance matrix of quantile regression.
+Second, in order to deal with quantiles issues using CLpQR we further propose another new regression method, i.e. near quantile regression and prove the asymptotic normality of the estimator when $p\rightarrow1+$ and the sample size $T\rightarrow\infty$ simultaneously in any way.
+As by-products, a new thought of smoothing quantile objective functions and a new estimation are provided for the asymptotic covariance matrix of quantile regression.
 Third, we develop a unified efficient algorithm for fitting high-dimensional $L^p$-quantile regression ($p\geq1$) by combining the cyclic coordinate descent and an augmented proximal gradient algorithm.
 Remarkably, the algorithm turns out to be a favourable alternative of the commonly used liner programming and interior point algorithm when fitting quantile regression.

 {\bf MSC2020 subject classifications.} Primary 62J07; Secondary 62G08.

 {\bf Key words and phrases:} $L^p$-quantile regression; near quantile regression; heavy tails; asymptotic efficiency; model selection; oracle properties; augmented proximal gradient algorithm. \end{quote}